Petrichor625/BATraj-Behavior-aware-Model/README.md

 1. We present a novel dynamic geometric graph approach that eliminates the need for manual labeling during training.
 This method addresses the challenges of labeling non-continuous behaviors and selecting appropriate time windows, while effectively capturing continuous driving behavior.
 Inspired by traffic psychology, decision theory, and driving dynamics, our model incorporates centrality metrics and behavior-aware criteria to provide enhanced flexibility and accuracy in representing driving behavior.
 To the best of our knowledge, this is the first attempt to incorporate **continuous representation** of behavioral knowledge} in trajectory prediction for AVs.
 2. We propose a novel pooling mechanism, aligned with human observational instincts, that extracts vehicle positions in **polar coordinates**.
 It simplifies the representation of direction and distance in Cartesian coordinates, accounts for road curvature, and allows modeling in complex scenarios such as roundabouts and intersections.
 3. We introduce a new Macao Connected Autonomous Driving (MoCAD) dataset, sourced from a L5 autonomous bus with over 300 hours across campus and busy urban routes.
 Characterized by its unique **right-hand-drive system**, MoCAD, set to be publicly available, is pivotal for research in right-hand-drive dynamics and enhancing trajectory prediction models.
 4. Our model significantly outperforms the SOTA baseline models when tested on the NGSIM, HighD, RounD, and MoCAD datasets, respectively.
 Remarkably, it maintains impressive performance even when trained on only **25.0% of the dataset**, demonstrating exceptional robustness and adaptability in various traffic scenarios, including **highways**, **roundabouts, and **busy urban locales**.

+## Citation
+**BAT: Behavior-Aware Human-Like Trajectory Prediction for Autonomous Driving**, proceeding on the Association for the Advancement of Artificial Intelligence (AAAI) 2024.
+(Camera-ready)